Charter and Bylaws

 • The APSR has exclusive rights to the selection of topics and speakers, irrespective of whether financial sponsorship from industry has been obtained (see below for specific company sponsored symposia).

-• Any company support shall be acknowledged on the programme
+• Any company support is acknowledged on the programme

 • Educational or scientific material presented should be produced independently (not by the company)

 • Sponsorship of a summary publication or journal supplement of any session is permissible as long as this is produced independently of the sponsor.
-Sponsorship of such materials shall be acknowledged on the publication.
+Sponsorship of such materials is acknowledged on the publication.

-• There shall be no sponsorship of any kind from the tobacco industry or industries behind alternative nicotine delivery products such as e-cigarettes and heated tobacco products, or companies owned by companies in the tobacco industry and industries behind alternative nicotine delivery products.
+• There is no sponsorship of any kind from the tobacco industry or industries behind alternative nicotine delivery products such as e-cigarettes and heated tobacco products, or companies owned by companies in the tobacco industry and industries behind alternative nicotine delivery products.

 Commercially Organised Symposia and Social Events: